cliffordp/cliff-wp-plugin-boilerplate/README.md

 * Well documented throughout to help you get up and running quickly, favoring including everything and allowing you to delete what you don't need.
 * Primarily relies upon [Composer](https://getcomposer.org/) and [Parcel](https://parceljs.org/getting_started.html) to build the plugin and make some complex stuff pretty simple to get up and running quickly.
-* Plugin assets (CSS and JS) are served minified with external sourcemaps, but unminified files exist as well for when `SCRIPT_DEBUG` is `true` or you're running `npm run dev` for Parcel's watching / Hot Module Replacement (HMR).
+* Plugin assets (CSS and JS) are served minified with external sourcemaps, but unminified files exist as well for when `SCRIPT_DEBUG` is `true` or you're running Parcel's watching / Hot Module Replacement (HMR).
 * Displays a wp-admin error notice to administrators if the required version of PHP is not met, saving users from a fatal error.
 * Displays a wp-admin error notice to administrators if a required third-party plugin (e.g. WooCommerce) is not active.
 * Easily add a new shortcode by extending the abstract `Shortcode` class and adding to the array of shortcodes in the `Manage_Shortcodes` class.